 By: Sela Kleiman

 The above incident highlights one of many examples of racial microaggressions which are subtle slights, jabs, and insults which convey demeaning messages to racialized minorities by dominant group members.
-Perpetuators of racial microaggressions are often well-meaning White folks, largely unaware of the effect of their actions.
-This manifestation of racism, of course, stands in contra-distinction to the overt, consciously directed racism more typical of a bygone era.
+Perpetrators of racial microaggressions are often well-meaning White folks, mostly unaware of the effect of their actions.
+This manifestation of racism, of course, stands in contradistinction to the overt, consciously directed racism more typical of a bygone era.
 And though most can agree that a dramatic decrease in “old-fashioned racism” is a good thing, one consequence has been that contemporary racism falls below the radar of most.
-Indeed, its subtle and insidious nature make modern day racism appear virtually non-existent to those who perpetuate it.
+Indeed, its subtle and insidious nature make modern-day racism appear virtually non-existent to those who perpetuate it.
 Unfortunately, a consequence of this is that racism is referenced as a problem “over there” or “back then” and as such not given the warranted attention.